phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 ## add the new RΑΙΝ cloud variables to the rain_ds rainrate dataset

-Since all variables are on the same time and height axes, we can merge them together.
+Since all the variables from the 2C-RAIN file are on the same time and height axes, we can merge them together with a simple copy

 ```{code-cell} ipython3
 rain_ds['precip_liquid_water'] = liquid_ds['precip_liquid_water']